Why Strategy Lives or Dies

 A strategy with a proven edge can still lose money.
 The difference between a profitable backtest and a profitable trader is execution -- and most people underestimate how expensive poor execution really is.

-The execution gap is the measurable difference between what your system should produce and what it actually produces when a human being operates it in real time.
+Execution Gap -- the measurable difference between what your system should produce and what it actually produces when a human operates it in real time.
 It includes hesitation, late entries, premature exits, skipped trades, and emotional overrides.

 Realized Edge = Theoretical Edge - Execution Cost